 What Not to Use on Slate Floors

 Never use acidic or abrasive cleaning products when mopping a slate floor or when spot-cleaning stains.
-Acidic cleaners, including ordinary vinegar, causes a chemical reaction that can etch the stone.
+Acidic cleaners, including ordinary vinegar, cause a chemical reaction that can etch the stone.
 Strong cleaning agents can strip the sealer on slate and grout.
 Also, never use oil-based cleaners or dust-mop treatments.
-Oils can make the floors slippery and can clog gunk up the crevices and textured surface of the stone.
+Oils can make the floors slippery and can clog up the crevices and textured surface of the stone.

 Removing Stains From Slate Floors

 Ordinary rubbing (isopropyl) alcohol can be used as a natural disinfectant for slate flooring and is a good stain remover.
 Mix 1/2 cup of alcohol with 1 quart of water and clean with a sponge or mop.
 In the case of stubborn stains, scrub with a towel or cloth.

 Another natural stain remover is hydrogen peroxide.
 Mix a few drops into a quart of water and then apply it with a mop or sponge.
 This is particularly good for getting stains out of the surface of individual pieces.

 There are a number of fragrant essential oils which can be mixed in with other cleansing solutions to give them a refreshing scent.
 They do not have much stain removal or disinfection power, but they are able to fill an environment with a light airy feel.
 Just avoid using more than a drop or two per quart of water mix.